Police Social Work Interventions in Emergency Response

-- The Bureau of Justice Assistance, a subset of the U.S. Department of Justice, offers resources for law enforcement professionals interested in partnering with service providers, police social workers, and other advocates.
+- The Bureau of Justice Assistance, an agency of the U.S. Department of Justice, offers resources for law enforcement professionals interested in partnering with service providers, police social workers, and other advocates.

 Discover a Career as a Police Social Worker

 Social workers speak for people during challenging circumstances.
 They help underrepresented people survive the fallout of crime, trauma, or addiction.